BOOKS and ACADEMIC PAPERS

 IN PRINT / COMPLETED:

-Incipit lamentatio Iacobi Joyce: Warlock’s last tribute in Peter Warlock Society Newsletter 113 (Autumn 2023)
+Incipit lamentatio Iacobi Joyce: Warlock’s last tribute.
+Peter Warlock Society Newsletter 113 (Autumn 2023)

-Georg Groddeck: the first psychoanalytical novel, the ‘Soul Seeker’ and a musical mystery in Essex – psychiatry in literature in The British Journal of Psychiatry 221/6 (December 2022) (with Greg Wilkinson)
+Georg Groddeck: the first psychoanalytical novel, the ‘Soul Seeker’ and a musical mystery in Essex – psychiatry in literature.
+The British Journal of Psychiatry 221/6 (December 2022) (with Greg Wilkinson)

 The Higher Storie: Alan Ridout’s music for counter-tenor (2022).
 This monograph is the first study of Ridout’s music, much of which is unjustly neglected.
 It is based on my paper that appeared in British Music 43 (2021) but has now been expanded with clearer music examples and many historical photos (some of which have not been published before) to trace the flowering of a remarkable legacy.
 The majority of Ridout’s scores for counter-tenor were designed for Alfred Deller or James Bowman, and are among his finest and most moving pieces, displaying a keen response to texts and an appealing unsentimental lyricism.